Aaron98990/ways-of-the-game/excessive-force.md

 - [Serious Foul Play 1](https://www.youtube.com/shorts/tad64vUazbM)

-A kick/tackle to the head that that uses high force.
+A kick/tackle to the head that that uses high force (e.g. bicycle kicks) or unnessary/avoidable contact to the goalkeeper's haead esspecially when on the ground.

 - [Serious Foul Play 1.](https://youtu.be/kgO-Zrmj-sE?feature=shared&t=220)